STIP-Summer-2021/Growing-Social-Networks/README.md

 |Andreas Züfle<br>George Mason University<br>Fairfax, Virginia, USA<br>azufle@gmu.edu | | Hamdi Kavak<br>George Mason University<br>Fairfax, Virginia, USA<br>hkavak@gmu.edu|

 *These authors contributed equally to the paper and are named in alphabetical order.

+# Funding
+This material is based upon work supported by the National Science Foundation under Grant No. DEB-2109647 for "Data-Driven Modeling to Improve Understanding of Human Behavior, Mobility, and Disease Spread."
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This research was additionally supported by the Aspiring Scientists Summer Internship Program (ASSIP) at George Mason University.